-For the upcoming fall 2023 semester, students can register for the 1.5 credit 790:250:Topics in Political Science: Darien Civic Engagement Project.
-Enrolled students will work together with Dr. Elizabeth Matto of the Eagleton Institute of Politics and CYPP staff on RU Ready, a civic education initiative, aimed at providing high school students with the motivation and the civic, political, and expressive tools they need to address public problems in their community.
+For the upcoming spring 2024 semester, students can register for the 1.5 credit 790:251:Topics in Political Science: Darien Civic Engagement Project.
+Enrolled students will work together with the Eagleton Institute of Politics and CYPP staff on RU Ready, a civic education initiative, aimed at providing high school students with the motivation and the civic, political, and expressive tools they need to address public problems in their community.

-In conjunction with their coursework, Darien students will meet in-person at the Eagleton Institute of Politics on Thursdays from 12:10PM to 1:30PM to discuss and implement the best practices of encouraging young people to vote in elections.
+In conjunction with their coursework, Darien students will meet in-person at the Eagleton Institute of Politics on Monday from 10:20AM to 11:40PM, to discuss and implement the best practices of encouraging young adults to increase their civic engagement.

 Students may count TWO 1.5 credit classes toward the elective requirement of the political science major or minor.
 For the major, 250 and 251, or 250 and 253 (Topics in Political Science) can combine to satisfy one of the requirements in R7.
 Alternatively they can combine to satisfy one course requirement for the minor.

 Special Note: All enrolled students must participate in-person Civics Fairs in New Jersey high schools.
 Students must pass background checks and fingerprinting before the start of the spring semester.
-Students must enroll in Special Topics in Political Science 790:250 to participate in the program.
+Students must enroll in Special Topics in Political Science 790:251 to participate in the program.